Donnie-McGee/Festival-Purchase-Behavior-Analysis/Data Preparation.md

 Since the dataset counts 140 null values for _"gender"_ (this represent less than a 1%), I decided to proportionally assign them to "Male", "Female" and "Other" (all 3 non-null values found during the survey).

-To clean _"gender"_ these steps were taken: a
+To clean _"gender"_ these steps were taken:

   1.- Normalize the distribution: Doing so, I have a proper understanding of each value's the percentage.
 This will help me later to randomly distribute the null values among the 3 possibilities we have for _"gender"_
+ 	2.-